On the inclusion of non-concurrent controls in platform trials with an interim analysis: Simulation Study

 \subsection{Results}

-We first examine the marginal and conditional bias, summarized in Figures \ref{fig:marginal_bias_alpha1} and \ref{fig:cond_bias}.
-Figure \ref{fig:marginal_bias_alpha1} shows the marginal bias in the effect estimator for Arm 2 for varying futility bounds $\alpha_1$, and under different time trend patterns.
+We first examine the marginal and conditional bias, summarized in Figures \ref{fig:marginal_bias_theta1} and \ref{fig:cond_bias}.
+Figure \ref{fig:marginal_bias_theta1} shows the marginal bias in the effect estimator for Arm 2 for varying treatment effects in Arm 1, $\theta_1$, and under different time trend patterns.
 The bias is given for the unadjusted model-based estimator, as well as the proposed mean adjusted estimator with $\theta_1$ estimated from either both, only period 1, only period 2, or using the Rao-Blackwellized CUMVUE.
-As discussed in Section \ref{sec_max_bias}, the marginal bias of the unadjusted estimator $\tilde{\theta}^A_2$ reaches its maximum for $\alpha_1 = 0.5$, i.e., in cases where Arm 1 continues in the trial with 50\% probability.
+As discussed in Section \ref{sec_max_bias}, the marginal bias of the unadjusted estimator $\tilde{\theta}_2$ reaches its maximum in the absolute value for $\theta_1 = 0$ and $\theta_1 = 0.3,$ i.e., in cases where Arm 1 continues in the trial with approx. 50\% probability.
 The mean adjusted estimators provide a substantial reduction in the marginal bias.
-In particular, the MAEs with $\theta_1$ estimated only from period 2 or using the CUMVUE even lead to a conservative effect estimator for Arm 2 and hence to a slightly negative bias.
-The MAEs with $\hat{\theta}_1$ estimated from both periods or only period 1 still maintain some bias due to the inclusion of the period 1 data, which was used for the interim decision.
+In particular, this reduction is most pronounced for the MAEs with $\theta_1$ estimated only from period 2 or using the CUMVUE, even though they still maintain a slight bias in the extreme cases where Arm 1 continues with approx. 50\% probability.
+The MAEs with $\hat{\theta}_1$ estimated from both periods or only period 1 still maintain considerable bias due to the inclusion of the period 1 data, which was used for the interim decision.
 This is more pronounced when the period 1 data are used for the estimation of $\theta_1$ exclusively.
-The obtained bias is consistent across scenarios with no time trend, and linear or stepwise time trends with $\lambda=0.15$.
-Hence, the mean adjusted estimator is robust to time trends, even if their shape is misspecified relative to the assumption of a stepwise pattern used for the derivation.
+The obtained bias is consistent across scenarios with no time trend, and linear, stepwise, seasonal, or random walk time trends with $\lambda=0.15$.
+Hence, the mean adjusted estimator is robust to time trends regardless of their pattern and strength.
 This holds for all considered operating characteristics.
 Therefore, in the main paper, we only present results under no time trends, and results for linear time trends.
-The corresponding results for other time trends are presented in the supplementary material.
+The corresponding results for other time trends are presented in the supplementary material (Section A).